-In March 2016, the Exchange amended the Fee Schedule to adopt footnote 3 regarding a Decommission Extension Fee for receipt of the NYSE American BBO and NYSE American Trades market data products.24 And in October 2016, the Exchange amended the Fee Schedule to adopt footnote 6 regarding a Decommission Extension Fee for receipt of the NYSE American Order Imbalances market data product.
-The Decommission Extension Fee for NYSE American BBO, NYSE American Trades, and NYSE American Order Imbalances was adopted to allow existing subscribers at the time to receive these market data products in their legacy format as the Exchange was transitioning to a newer distribution protocol.
-The Decommission Extension Fee for NYSE American BBO and NYSE Trades expired on September 1, 2016, and the Decommission Extension Fee for NYSE
+In March 2016, the Exchange amended the Fee Schedule to adopt footnote 3 regarding a Decommission Extension Fee for receipt of the NYSE BBO and NYSE Trades market data products.
+And in October 2016, the Exchange amended the Fee Schedule to adopt footnote 7 regarding a Decommission Extension Fee for receipt of the NYSE Order Imbalances market data product.
+The Decommission Extension Fee for NYSE BBO, NYSE Trades, and NYSE Order Imbalances was adopted to allow existing subscribers at the time to receive these market data products in their legacy format, as the Exchange was then transitioning to a newer distribution protocol.
+The Decommission Extension Fee for NYSE BBO and NYSE Trades expired on September 1, 2016, and the Decommission Extension Fee for NYSE Order Imbalances expired on April 28, 2017.
+The Exchange proposes to remove rule text regarding the Decommission Extension Fee for NYSE BBO and NYSE Trades from footnote 3 of the Fee Schedule, and for NYSE Order Imbalances from footnote 7 of the Fee Schedule, as that rule text is now obsolete because the period of time during which the Decommission Extension Fee for NYSE BBO and NYSE Trades and for NYSE Order Imbalances was applicable has passed.
+The Exchange proposes to mark footnote 3 as "Reserved," and replace the text in footnote 7 with rule text regarding the proposed fee change related to the Redistribution Fee for NYSE Trades described above.